Fugitive slave laws in the United States: Fugitive Slave Act of 1793

 In 1793, Congress passed "An Act respecting fugitives from justice, and persons escaping from the service of their masters", or more commonly known as the Fugitive Slave Act, to fulfill the Article IV requirement to return escaped slaves.

 Section 3 mandates the return of fugitives:

 SEC.
 3. ...
 That when a person held to labor in any of the United States, or of the Territories on the Northwest or South of the river Ohio ... shall escape into any other part of the said States or Territory, the person to whom such labor or service may be due ... is hereby empowered to seize or arrest such fugitive from labor ... and upon proof ... before any Judge ... it shall be the duty of such Judge ... [to remove] the said fugitive from labor to the State or Territory from which he or she fled.

 Section 4 makes assisting runaways and fugitives a crime and outlines the punishment for those who assisted runaway slaves:

 SEC.
 4. ...
 That any person who shall knowingly and willingly obstruct or hinder such claimant ... shall ... forfeit and pay the sum of five hundred dollars.

-High demand for slaves in the Deep South and the hunt for fugitives caused free blacks to be at risk of being kidnapped and sold into slavery, despite having "free" papers.
-Many people who were legally free and had never been slaves were captured and brought south to be sold into slavery.
+An unintended result of the hunt for fugitives was that some free blacks were illegally kidnapped and sold into slavery, despite having "free" papers due to high demand for slaves in the Deep South.
+Many people, who were legally free and had never been slaves, were captured and brought south to be sold into slavery.
 The historian Carol Wilson documented 300 such cases in Freedom at Risk (1994) and estimated there were likely thousands of others.

 In the early 19th century, personal liberty laws were passed to hamper officials in the execution of the law, but this was mostly after the abolition of the Slave Trade, as there had been very little support for abolition prior; Indiana in 1824 and Connecticut in 1828 provided jury trial for fugitives who appealed from an original decision against them.
 In 1840, New York and Vermont extended the right of trial by jury to fugitives and provided them with attorneys.
 As early as the first decade of the 19th century, individual dissatisfaction with the law of 1793 had taken the form of systematic assistance rendered to African Americans escaping from the South to Canada or New England: the so-called Underground Railroad.

 The decision of the Supreme Court in the case of Prigg v.
 Pennsylvania in 1842 (16 Peters 539)—that state authorities could not be forced to act in fugitive slave cases, but that national authorities must carry out the national law—was followed by legislation in Massachusetts (1843), Vermont (1843), Pennsylvania (1847) and Rhode Island (1848), forbidding state officials from aiding in enforcing the law and refusing the use of state jails for fugitive slaves.